franzcruspero/agile-test/README.md

 3. Run `python manage.py migrate`
 4. Run `python manage.py runserver`

+### Running unit tests

+1. Run `pipenv shell`
+2. Run `python manage.py test`

 ### Notes

-**A fixutre json file has already been prepared to pre-fill the backend database with the 4 values and 12 principles of Agile Software Development.
+**A fixture json file has already been prepared to pre-fill the backend database with the 4 values and 12 principles of Agile Software Development.
 The fixture file will be ran as a migration**

 # Frontend

 1. NodeJS ver.
 14.17.5
-2. Vue CLI
+2. Vue CLI ver.
+4.5.3

 ### Installation